Free Window U-Value Calculator

 How does this compare with NFRC simulation in the US/Canada?

-NFRC 100 (US) and CSA A440.2 (Canada) use 2D thermal simulation with WINDOW/THERM rather than the simplified EN ISO 10077-1 approach.
-Results typically agree within ±5% for symmetric frame profiles.
+NFRC 100 (US) and CSA A440.2 (Canada) use 2D thermal simulation with WINDOW/THERM at fixed model sizes and different boundary conditions, rather than the simplified EN ISO 10077-1 approach.
+For symmetric frame profiles results typically agree within ±0.1–0.2 W/m²·K, but the ratings are not interchangeable — an EN ISO 10077-1 value cannot be quoted as an NFRC U-factor.
 For NFRC certification, F1 Composite supplies frames with NFRC-compliant simulations on request.

 Explore our complete range of pultruded FRP window and door frame systems — 65/70/80/90-series with Uf values from 0.85 to 1.5 W/m²K.